 Department of Environmental Science and Policy

-BS in Environmental Science with a 7-12 Teacher Certification Track
+BS in Environmental Science - Secondary Teacher Education

-This track is for students who want to become certified to teach grades 7-12 physical sciences, life science, or dual in Maine.
+This track is for students who want to become certified in Maine to teach grades 7-12 physical sciences, life science, or both areas.
 Interested students should see the secondary education environmental science coordinator upon acceptance at USM, matriculation, upon choosing an environmental science major, or as early in their time at USM as possible.
-The curriculum for this concentration is designed to provide prospective 7-12 teachers a strong academic foundation in physical sciences and/or life science along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
+The curriculum for this concentration is designed to provide prospective 7-12 teachers with a strong academic foundation in physical sciences or life science along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
 It has four components: USM Core curriculum, an environmental science major, professional education courses, and electives totaling 120 credit hours for the degree.

 USM Core Curriculum (including pre-internship education courses):

 - EYE 108 - Culture, Identity, and Education (recommended) (3 cr.)